top of page

 Jennifer "Jenn" Reed

-MA, LPCC-s, LPAT, ATR
+MA, LPCC-S, LPAT, ATR-BC

 Jennifer "Jenn" Reed is the Clinical Director at the practice.
-Jenn is a Licensed Professional Clinical Counselor with Supervision endorsement, a Licensed Professional Art Therapist, and has a nationwide credential of Registered Art Therapist.
+Jenn is a Licensed Professional Clinical Counselor with Supervision endorsement, a Licensed Professional Art Therapist, and has a nationwide credential of Board Certified Registered Art Therapist.
 She earned her Bachelor of Arts in Psychology and a Writing minor from Kent State University in 2008.
 In 2015, Jenn obtained a dual Master of Arts in Counseling and Art Therapy from Ursuline College.
 She has experience with children/adolescents and adults in both individual and group therapy settings at all levels of care including inpatient hospitalization.
-Her areas of specialty include mood disorders, anxiety disorders, ADHD, survivors of domestic violence, substance use, LGBTQIA+ populations, peri/post-natal parents, suicidality and self-harm, women's issues, parenting skills, work/life balance, career and workplace issues, communication and assertiveness training, and children and adolescents.
+Prior to transitioning to private practice, Jenn served in an administrative role establishing a program providing high acuity outpatient services for adolescents and managing its multidisciplinary team.
+She has also presented CEUs for other clinicians, and participated in live educational seminars on suicide prevention and mental health awareness for local students and teachers.

 Jenn's pronouns are She/Her/Hers